garrettgman/Visual-Inference-Tools/README.md

 * Method details to be assigned to the action functions.
 These are organized by the type of data or statistical method they work with.
 A new method can be enabled by writing method details for it and then altering the load-functions to load those details when appropriate
 * Load functions that oversee the assignment of details to actions
 * grid grob code and methods that create the type of visualizations required by the method details

+## Acknowledgements

+We would like to thank the National Science Foundation and the Royal Society of New Zealand.
+This work was supported by the NSF EAPSI grant.